microsoft/azure-health-data-services-workshop/Challenge-00 - Check prerequisites and configure environment/Readme.md

 ## Background

 The Azure Health Data Services Workshop presents a series of challenges to help learners build knowledge, experience, and skills in working with Azure Health Data Services, including the FHIR, DICOM, and MedTech services.
-This workshop contains common solutions and techniques that Microsoft has observed and built our healthcare products around.
-After this workshop, you will have a better understanding on how to build your own solutions using the latest healthcare focused solutions from Microsoft.
+This workshop features solutions that Microsoft has observed a need for in real-world health data production environments.
+After this workshop, you will have a better understanding of how to build your own solutions using the latest healthcare-focused tools from Microsoft.

 ## What do we want learners to gain from the Azure Health Data Services Workshop?